thbrown/softball-scorer/README.md

 - private - This filed will never be sent ot the client.
 - read-only - This field cen be read by the client but can not be updated by the client via sync (the patch(..) method in the db files).

-### Top level schemas
+#### Top level schemas

 These are the schema files we actually do the validation against, they reference the other schema files in the schema directory.

 - Full - All data associate with an account.
 This is what gets sent to the db layer.
-- Client - Excludes private fields.
+- Client - Excludes private fields (e.g. password hashes).
 This schema is used to validate the JSON document stored by the browser.
 - Export - Excludes the account node.
 Also excludes all private and all read-only fields.
 This schema is used to validate data handled by the export/import feature.

 Note: JSON schema allows for the specification of a "readOnly" keyword.
 We don't use it because it doesn't have any affect on validation and the recommendation is to use the readOnly property to perform pre-processing (https://github.com/ajv-validator/ajv/issues/909) and generate READ or WRITE schemas accordingly.
 I don't want to write a JSON parser that does this, so we'll just define our read-only fields in their own files.